shlevanto/binarytree/README.md

 # binarytree
-My first binary search tree
+My first binary search tree.
+Created as an assignment for Datastructures and Algorithms course, University of Helsinki